VilemR/meshtastic-custom-mods/README-MODS.md

 - [Basic Troubleshooting](https://meshtastic--czbrno-blogspot-com.translate.goog/2025/02/meshtastic-zakladni-troubleshooting.html?_x_tr_sl=cs&_x_tr_tl=en&_x_tr_hl=cs&_x_tr_pto=wapp)

 ### How it works
 By default, this node filters out unnecessary Meshtastic traffic to reduce network congestion between clusters.
-For testing purposes, the filter can be temporarily disabled by sending the direct command FILT OFF to the node.
-The filter will automatically re-enable after approximately one hour, once the node database is refreshed.
+For testing purposes, the filter can be easily disabled by sending the direct command FILT OFF to the node.
 This allows for before-and-after comparisons of the filtering effect.

 When the filter is enabled, the node reduces or drops non-essential packets, such as frequent nodeinfo broadcasts or telemetry.
 In contrast, direct text messages sent to the slingshot node using a specific non-default channel are rebroadcast to all reachable nodes across connected clusters.
 This selective forwarding ensures that only intended messages are propagated beyond the local cluster.
 A non-default channel is used intentionally, so that only users who know the correct pre-shared key (PSK) can access the slingshot functionality.
 Users without the correct PSK will not be able to send cross-cluster messages.